-SIHA’s focus of work in Ethiopia focuses on the issue of human trafficking and migration, specifically targeting women and girls, who have been deported back to Ethiopia and are facing hardship upon their return.
-The challenges obtaining suitable work permits and travel documents forces the majority off of them to leave the country by irregular means, thus increasing their vulnerability of being subjected to human trafficking.
+SIHA’s f work in Ethiopia focuses on the issue of mixed migration, specifically targeting women and girls, who have been deported back to Ethiopia and are facing hardship upon their return.
+The challenges of obtaining suitable work permits and travel documents force the majority of them to leave the country by irregular means, thus increasing their vulnerability of human trafficking.
 The primary objective of SIHA’s project Is to improve the welfare and the human rights of women migrants or trafficked domestic laborers and to increase awareness of human rights violations around the migration of domestic workers.

 Economically and Legally Empowering Ethiopian and Eritrean Migrants in Sudan and Improving Integration in Sudan